1930 United States Senate election in Illinois: Campaign

 On September 22, 1929, Ruth Hanna McCormick announced her intention to run for the Senate against Republican incumbent Charles S. Deneen, who had won the seat from her husband in 1924.
 She sought the nomination at a time when no woman had ever been elected to the Senate.
 By October, McCormick had returned to Illinois, visiting the state's various counties to rally support while Deneen was stuck in Washington, D.C., on Senate business.

 McCormick formally launched her campaign January 13, 1930.
 Newton Jenkins, another challenger to Deneen, formally launched his campaign on February 10, 1930, in Aurora, Illinois.
 Deneen did not launch his campaign until early March 1930.

 Both McCormick and Deneen were progressives.
 Deneen was associated with the "reform" branch of the Republican Party, opposed to Chicago mayor William Hale Thompson.
-McCormick wanted to also draw a district separation between herself and the Chicago and Cook County Republican political machine, especially after the Pineapple Primary of 1928.
+McCormick wanted to also draw a distinct separation between herself and the Chicago and Cook County Republican political machine, especially after the Pineapple Primary of 1928.
 She used the slogan "No favors and no bunk".

 As an Illinois farm owner, McCormick drew support from farmers in the state, particularly those down-state.
 However, little attention was paid to by either McCormick or Deneen to the issue of farm cisis, as neither wanted to draw further attention to the economic crisis occurring under the watch of Republican president Herbert Hoover.
 McCormick campaigned on issues that she felt Deneen was the weakest on, like the question of the League of Nations and World Court.
 She attacked Deneen for supporting the League of Nations.
 She questioned Deneen's commitment to supporting Prohibition, and alleged that he had ties to anti-Prohibition politicians such as Anton Cermak.
 In turn, Deneen accused McCormick of having ties to the political machine of Chicago mayor William Hale Thompson, pointing to her embrace of her endorsement from Robert E. Crowe, an ally of Thompson's.
 In fact, in the primary, McCormick was seen as having received the support of Thompson, who also had a rivalry with Deneen.